Students are eligible to apply if they:

 There is no minimum GPA requirement and admissions standards vary across our partner colleges.
 In general, applicants with a GPA below 3.0 will need to demonstrate their readiness for academic success in college through their recommendations, essays and/or test scores.

-Phase I: Online Application
+Phase I: Common App

-Phase II: Video Submission
+Phase II: Additional Materials

-Phase III: Virtual Campus Visit
+Phase III: Campus Visit

 Final Decision and Announcement

-Finalists are given one week to decide and commit to the Act Six program by March 1, agreeing to participate fully in the six-month training program.
+Finalists are given one week to decide and commit to the Act Six program by February 29, agreeing to participate fully in the six-month training program.
 Applicants may withdraw from the process at any time prior to this commitment.
-The new class of Act Six scholars are formally announced to the public on March 10.
+The new class of Act Six scholars are formally announced to the public on March 21.

 Act Six scholars must be: